This is a nice early Jumbo Tissot Antimagnetique. The diameter is 38 mm without the crown.

 This Tissot needed a service because it was a couple minutes fast, with the regulator in the middle position.
 It also needed a new crystal and a new crown.

-Forgive me for the watch strap that is broken and too small.
+Forgive me for the broken watch strap that is also too small.

 Remove any power from the mainspring so you don’t damage the escapement or the wheel train.